into your inbox

 Patrick didn’t miss his return, but, thanks to a final volley, John prevailed (3-6, 6-2, 6-4), claiming his 77th ATP title.
 Both players explained later how hard it was to compete against his own brother.

 ”Every emotion you can imagine is there, every single one,” said John.
 “You’re always worried about trying to win, yet you know it’s your brother.
 You’re proud of the way he’s playing, and yet you don’t want him to beat you.
 You’re nervous because there’s an innate pressure there that’s just a competitive thing with brothers.
 And also, there’s the finals of a tournament you have to think about… I was aging by the minute out there.”

 ”It was just kind of a weird feeling,” said Patrick. ”I never felt really comfortable.
 I never felt like, ‘Oh, I want to win this match so badly.’
 That wasn’t really my feeling out there, which it is any other time I play.”

 As for their father, John Sr, he seemed to be satisfied with the outcome.

 ‘It’s hard to describe how I felt but I don`t think the match could have come out any better.
 ‘The seedings held, the rankings held, the obvious result that everyone expected held, and yet Patrick clearly demonstrated that he belongs.”

-What next: John McEnroe retires in 1992
+What next?
+John McEnroe retires in 1992

 His brother Patrick would remain a top 100 player until the end of 1996.
-He would claim his only title in 1995, in Sydney, defeating Richard Fromberg in the final (6-2, 7-6).
-That same year, he would also make his way into the US Open quarter-finals (defeated by Boris Becker, 6-4, 7-6, 6-7, 7-6) and reach his highest ranking as world No 28.
+He would claim his only singles title in 1995, in Sydney, defeating Richard Fromberg in the final (6-2, 7-6).
+That same year, he would also make his way into the US Open quarter-finals (defeated by Boris Becker, 6-4, 7-6, 6-7, 7-6) and reach his highest ranking of world No 28.